koukou10/customers_segmentation/README.md

 # Customers_segmentation
-The goal of this project is to understand the different types of users through their behavior over time, in order to detect the most likely to purchase.
+The goal of this project is to understand the different types of users through their behavior over time, in order to detect the most likely to make purchases.

 ### 3 parts :
 - Cleaning and Exploratory analysis